 - Room service

 - Free WiFi

-The striking glass-and-steel building facing the Maison Carrée was designed by British architect Sir Norman Foster.
-Inside is the...
+The striking, glass-and-steel Carré d’Art was designed by British architect Sir Norman Foster.
+Inside is the municipal library and the...

 Constructed in gleaming limestone around AD 5, this temple was built to honour Emperor Augustus’ two adopted sons.
 Despite the name, the...

-A fine-dining French bistro tucked away in the corner of place d’Assas, with an open-plan kitchen and a cute interior courtyard.
+Tucked away in the corner of place d’Assas, this fine-dining bistro has an open-plan kitchen and a sheltered interior courtyard.
 There’s...